Small Group · Starting Summer 2026

 the question beneath the question

-this is a guided, emotionally intelligent space for people who are tired of spinning in indecision. who want more than advice. more than a checklist. more than someone else's answer.
+the real question is what kind of life do you want to live. this is a space for people tired of spinning who want more than advice or a checklist.

-this work is structured, intimate, and grounded in the real texture of a life. relationships. fertility. time. grief. freedom. family systems. desire. fear. identity. body. you get to bring all of it.
+grounded in the real texture of a life. relationships. fertility. time. grief. freedom. family systems. desire. fear. identity. body. you can bring all of it.

 the books haven't moved it. neither has waiting.

-most people who join have already read the books, listened to the podcasts, and talked to their therapist. the difference here is live, structured conversation — with other people sitting in the same exact place.
+most people who join have already read the books and talked to their therapist. the difference here is live conversation with other people sitting in the same exact place.

 how it works

-this is not about rushing into certainty. it is about creating enough structure, reflection, and honesty that your answer becomes harder to ignore.
+enough structure that your answer becomes harder to ignore.

 01